SarcevicAntonio/SarcevicAntonio/src/pages/blog/toasting-in-svelte.md

 # How to create and publish a Toast library package with SvelteKit

-In this article I will explain how to create a reusable toast library npm package for Svelte using SvelteKit.
+This article explains how to create a reusable toast library package for Svelte using SvelteKit.
-We will cover what a toast is and use Svelte Components and a Store to create one ourselves.
+We will cover what a toast is, use Svelte Components and a Store to create one ourselves, and cover how SvelteKit can help us package the library.
-If you just want to jump straight into the code, have [this REPL](https://svelte.dev/repl/ff8317744f4b4c3e8972a313a044e882?version=3.44.1), but this article also coves how you can use SvelteKit to package it all up.
+If you only care about the code, have [this REPL](https://svelte.dev/repl/ff8317744f4b4c3e8972a313a044e882?version=3.44.1).

 ## What are toasts?

-By toasts, I mean notification-like floating text messages, that display brief informational text for users, without requiring action.
+By toasts, I mean notification-like floating text messages that display brief informational text for users without requiring action.
 They are sometimes also called by other names like [Notifications in Carbon Design](https://www.carbondesignsystem.com/components/notification), [Snackbars in Material Design](https://material.io/components/snackbars) or [Alert in MUI](https://mui.com/components/alert/).

 ![Anatomy of a Toast Component, with the Toast as a Container for Text Content and a Cancel Button](/files/blog/toasting-in-svelte/Anatomy.png)

-They all have in common, that they can display information to users, without interrupting them, unlike a modal or dialog which require some kind of action from the user.
+They all have in common that they can display information to users without interrupting them, unlike a modal or dialog that require some kind of user interaction.
-Toasts typically also dismiss themselves after a timeout, but some versions also include a cancel button, so the user can dismiss the toast themselves if they are done with it.
+Toasts typically also dismiss themselves after a timeout, but some versions also include a cancel button, so users can dismiss the toast themselves if they are done with it.

 ## Package Goals

 When creating a package, you need to think about how someone would use it.
-The closest browser-native analog is probably the "old-school" JavaScript `alert(msg)` method, which isn't exactly the same as a toast, because it blocks the user from interacting with the page until he closed the alert window.
+The closest browser-native analog is probably the "old-school" JavaScript `alert(msg)` method, which isn't exactly the same as a toast, because it blocks the user from interacting with the page until they have closed the alert window.
-I want to make displaying toasts as easy as displaying native alert windows.
+Displaying toasts should be as easy as creating native alert windows is.
-So my package probably will export some kind of `addToast(mgs)` function, that can be called to create a new toast.
+So my package probably will export a function called `addToast(mgs)` that can be called to create a new toast.

-We might also want to be able to support different types of toast notifications, for example a 'warn' type toast that is displayed on a red background to signify the user, that something went wrong, like it didn't submit a form for example.
+We might also want to be able to support different types of toast notifications, for example a 'warn' type toast.
+Toasts with the type 'warn' could be displayed on a red background to signify users that something went wrong, like failing to submit a form for example.
 Being able to set how long a toast stays visible could also be useful, for example if the text gets longer and you want the toast to be displayed for longer.

 The usage of the package we will be creating could look like this: